articles

 Author

 While I’m in the kitchen looking for the right spices, I find pure MSG hidden behind other spices.
 I show it to my husband.
 He gets angry and starts a fight with his dad.
-They agreed that we won’t use MSG at home.
+They had agreed that we wouldn’t use MSG at home.
 We both think that MSG is unhealthy and unnecessary, but his father thinks that food doesn’t taste good without it.
 They argue for a while.
-My father in-law states that he has eaten MSG his whole life (I don’t know how that makes it any better and honestly, I can’t imagine that MSG was in use widely in China for the last 60 years, but feel free to prove me wrong).
-My husband is mad not just because of the MSG, but rather due to the fact that his father has hidden it so we won’t find it.
-Not only that, he thinks a father should be a good example for his children and with his father being the first one in their family who said that MSG is unhealthy way in the past, buying MSG and hiding it from us is simply something my husband doesn’t approve of.
+My father-in-law states that he has eaten MSG his whole life (I don’t know how that makes it any better, and honestly, I can’t imagine that MSG has been widely used in China for the last 60 years, but feel free to prove me wrong).

 I’m the only one who actually eats the Austrian dishes.
-My father in-law only eats dishes he knows and my dishes don’t fall into that category.
+My father-in-law only eats dishes he knows, and my dishes don’t fall into that category.
 He sticks to plain white rice and simply adds sauce to it.
-My mother in-law at least tries the dishes and eats a little sauerkraut with potatoes and rice.
+My mother-in-law at least tries the dishes and eats a little sauerkraut with potatoes and rice.

-On a side note: The Chinese translation for MSG is 味精.
+The Chinese translation for MSG is 味精.
 You can ask restaurants in China to prepare your meals without MSG, but oftentimes, restaurants can’t leave it out because they have prepared meals in advance.
 We often ask restaurants to leave out MSG and chicken bouillon, which would be 鸡精 in Chinese.

 Have you ever argued about MSG?